-Have you recently been involved in an auto accident?
+Have you recently been involved in an auto accident in Fort Myers or the surrounding area?
 Were there multiple vehicles involved in the collision?
 Did you become injured as a result of the accident?
 If the answer is yes to two or more of the above questions, then it is imperative that you contact an attorney as soon as possible.

 The state of Florida handles car accidents differently than most states.
 It is considered a “no-fault state,” which is defined that when two or more people are involved in an automobile accident, the ability to sue the at-fault driver is restricted.